opf/openproject/docs/getting-started/my-account/README.md

 ### API
 API tokens allow third-party applications to communicate with this OpenProject instance via REST APIs.
 If you have not yet created an API token, this list will be empty.
 You may need admin privileges to be able to create an API.

-You can enable an API token under *Administration -> API and webhooks*.
-LINK TO HOW ITS DONE IN SYSTEM ADMIN GUIDE.
+You can enable an API token under [*Administration -> API and webhooks*](../../system-admin-guide/api-and-webhooks/).
+Please not that you can only create a single API token.
 ### iCalendar
 iCalendar tokens allow users to subscribe to OpenProject calendars and view up-to-date work package information from external clients.
 This list will be empty if you have not yet subscribed to any calendars.
 Once you [subscribe to a calendar] (LINK TO ICAL DOCUMENTATION), a list of all the calendars that you have subscribed to will appear here.
 The name of the calendar is clickable and will lead you directly to the respective calendar in OpenProject.

 ![OpenProject calendar list under my account](openproject_my_account_access_tokens_calendar_list.png)

 You can delete an entry in the iCalendar list by clicking on the **Delete** icon.
 This will trigger a warning message asking you to confirm the decision to delete.
+By deleting this token you will no longer have access to OpenProject information in all the linked clients using this token.

 ![OpenProject delete calendar in My Account](openproject_my_account_access_tokens_delete_calendar.png)